Tom Wilson (basketball)

-Thomas Glen Joseph Wilson (born 24 June 1997) is an Australian former professional basketball player, turned Australian rules football player who plays for the Collingwood Football Club.
+Thomas Glen Joseph Wilson (born 24 June 1997) is an Australian basketball player and former football player who currently plays for Melbourne United of the National Basketball League (NBL).
+After playing basketball competitively between 2014 and 2019, he switched codes and joined the Collingwood Football Club of the Australian Football League (AFL).
+He returned to basketball in 2024 after playing eight games in five seasons for Collingwood.

+Wilson played a season of college basketball in the United States for the SMU Mustangs in 2016–17.
+In 2018, he was named Most Valuable Player of the South East Australian Basketball League playing for the Melbourne Tigers and went on to play for the Sydney Kings in the NBL in the 2018–19 season.
+In 2025, he was named MVP of the NBL1 South playing for the Melbourne Tigers.

 Early life

-Wilson was born in Melbourne, Victoria.
-As a junior, Wilson played basketball for the Sandringham Sabres and the Melbourne Tigers.
+Wilson was born in Melbourne, Victoria, in the suburb of St Kilda East.
+As a junior, Wilson played basketball for the Sandringham Sabres and Melbourne Tigers.
 He attended Caulfield Grammar School, and in 2012, he was a member of their Australian Schools Championship winning side.
-He also played cricket and Australian rules football as a junior.
-Wilson represented Victoria in the 2013 NAB AFL U16 Championship.
+He also played Australian rules football as a junior, representing Victoria in the 2013 NAB AFL U16 Championship.
 Shortly after, Wilson was awarded a NAB AFL Level 1 scholarship.